Automated patent extraction powers generative modeling in focused chemical spaces: Results and discussions

-We described above that the poor predictive performance of the MLP results in the inability of gradient descent in reaching better positions on the latent space.
-This could also have had cascading effects on other steps of the pipeline.
-For instance, the points reached by gradient descent (on the latent space) might be outside the data distribution that the decoder has seen during training, which can potentially cause unreliable decodings.
-One way to investigate this in the future could be the use of decoder uncertainty estimation techniques to identify such points and restrict samples to low-uncertainty regions of the decoder. \cite{notin2021improving}
+Apart from the described issue pertaining to the poor predictive performance of the MLP, there could be other potential reasons for the failure of gradient descent on the latent space.
+One possibility is the presence of cascading effects.
+The unreliability of the MLP could have caused the points reached by gradient descent (on the latent space) to be outside the data distribution that the decoder saw during training, causing the decoder to be unreliable and collapse to a distribution more similar to the training data.
+One way to investigate this failure mode in the future could be the use of decoder uncertainty estimation techniques to identify such points and restrict samples to low-uncertainty regions of the decoder. \cite{notin2021improving} Another possibility is that the latent space manifold of the trained model was "rough" with respect to the MLP-predicted property, rendering optimization techniques such as gradient descent challenging.
+This could be investigated in more depth by evaluating the 'roughness' of the latent space with metrics such as roughness index (ROGI). \cite{aldeghi2022roughness} Therefore, it should be noted that the coupled interactions between generators and property predictors is a complicated problem, and utilizing approaches such as the post-hoc filter could be relatively simple remedies to these pitfalls even without a detailed knowledge of the failure mode.
+Demonstration of post-hoc filter with another model (RNN+SELFIES) is shown in Figure \ref{fig:PO_composite}(f), which can be used as a remedy for the adversarial attack issues observed in the REINVENT example again arising from coupling of generators (RNN) and property optimizers (RL). \\

+Finally, Figure \ref{fig:PO_composite}(c) is a baseline where training was performed on the ZINC dataset and post-hoc filters on the OPD target was applied.
+It can be clearly seen that sub-figure (b) is more shifted towards optimal properties than the ZINC baselines which suggests that the structural priors imposed by training on the domain-specific OPD patent dataset offers significant value in achieving optimal properties for that domain.
+For example, molecules incorporating structural priors such as conjugated rings have more potential in achieving low optical gaps than drug-like structures. \\